torkilvatne/localization-with-edit-dashboard/README.md

 A quickly written code demonstrating a React app with text based on locale (only English and Norwegain).
 Frontend is React, API uses FastAPI and database uses PostgreSQL on a Docker container.

+When running 'npm start', the texts are fetched from the database and added locally to file for the React app to use.

 ## Setup db

 Locate repo in terminal window and run following commands to set up Docker db container and populate db.